Coffee Museum Dubai

 Antiques and Majlis at Museum

 The Majlis and the Middle East Ancient Galleries are housed on the museum’s ground floor.
-The Majlis, carefully restored, gives an impression of coffee’s classic Emirati theme.
+The carefully restored Majlis gives an impression of coffee’s classic Emirati theme.
 You will witness Emirati culture and hospitality on the café table with old coffee cups and other utensils.
 More coffee-related products can be found on the Middle Eastern Antique Display in the UAE.
-Antique coffee grinding machines and torches, bowls, kettles, weighting machines, sorters, and coffee memorabilia are visible here.
+Antique coffee grinding machines, torches, bowls, kettles, weighting machines, sorters, and coffee memorabilia are visible here.
 The room is full of pillows and carpets, called the Majlis room, where you must be Barfoot in the rite of Arab coffee.

 Location and Timings